input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-data.rst

 -  Arithmetic constants and operators.

--  The start and end of the current *slot interval*; see below for further discussion of this.
+-  The start and end of the current *time interval*; see below for further discussion of this.

 -  ``Cond`` represents if-expressions, that is - first argument to